TAP-GGC/Jedi/README.md

 | 1 | 48 in. x 6 in. |
 | 1 | 28 in. x 6 in. |

-Use the photo beow to help with gluing the walls to the maze.
+Use the photo below to help with gluing the walls to the maze.

 ![Completed Maze with Dimensions](https://github.com/TechAmbassadors-GGC/Jedi/assets/150370480/023c80d5-1711-4d41-8f51-d388f45df25e)